jtv/libpqxx/include/pqxx/doc/datatypes.md

     // T is your type.
     template<> struct string_traits<T>
     {
-      // If you support conversion _to_ string:
+      // If you support conversion _to_ an SQL string:

       // Represent `value` as a string, using `buf` for storage if needed.
       // (But the result may live somewhere outside the buffer, or lie inside
-      // it but not start exactly at the beginning of the buffer.) static std::strnig_view to_buf(
+      // it but not start exactly at the beginning of the buffer.
+It may even
+      // be a reference back to `value` itself.)
+      //
+      // We'll explain the context `c` further down. static [[nodiscard]] std::string_view to_buf(
-        std::span<char>, T const &value, ctx c = {});
+        std::span<char> buf, T const &value, ctx c = {});

-      // Converting value to string may require this much buffer space at most. static std::size_t size_buffer(T const &value) noexcept;
+      // Converting value to string may require at most this much buffer space. static [[nodiscard]] std::size_t size_buffer(T const &value) noexcept;

-      // If you support conversion _from_ string:
+      // If you support conversion _from_ an SQL string:

-      // Parse text as a T value.
+      // Parse `text` as a T value.
-      static T from_string(std::string_view text, ctx c = {});
+      static [[nodiscard]] T from_string(std::string_view text, ctx c = {});
     };
     }
 ```

-You'll also need to write those member functions, or as many of them as needed
-to get your code to build.
+In your own code, you typically wouldn't call these functions yourself by the
+way.
+Instead you'd call global wrappers: `pqxx::to_string()`,
+`pqxx::to_buf()`, `pqxx::into_buf()` (it's subtly different), and
+`pqxx::size_buffer()`.

 ### `ctx`

 Notice those `ctx` parameters, with a default value of `{}`?
-(The
-conventional name for that parameter in libpqxx is `c`, but feel free to name
-it differently.
-It's nice to have it short though, since this parameter is
-al over the API.)

-These parameters are `pqxx::conversion_context` objects (`pqxx::ctx` is an
-alias for `pqxx::conversion_cnotext const &`).
-This is for passing some
-context information to the conversions, in a waay that makes it easy to add
+These hold some
+additional "context" information for the conversion.
+It has no clearly
+defined role, except to hold extra information that your conversion may or may
+not need.
+Passing it in this way makes it easier for libpqxx to extend the
-more in future iterations wthout breaking API compatibility.
-This is new in
+conversion API further in the future without breaking compatibility.

-libpqxx 8.0
+The name `ctx` is shorthand for `pqxx::conversion_context const t&`.
+There
+are reasonable defaults for every item in there, so it's acceptable for a
+caller to leave it out.

-As of 8.0, `conversion_context` contains:
+As of libpqxx 8.0, `conversion_context` contains:
 * `pqxx::encoding_group enc`.
 This tells the conversion just enough about the
   text's encoding do to its job.
 It doesn't say exactly whether the text is in
   UTF-8, or Latin-15, or EUC-KR, and so on.
 But it's enough that the code can
   figure out where each character begins and ends, which is all the
   understanding that it really needs.
+  which is all that most conversions need.
 * `std::source_location loc`.
-We abbreviat that type as `pqxx::sl` because it
+We abbreviate that type as `pqxx::sl` because it
   shows up in so many places.
 In case the conversion throws an exception, the
-  exception can include this source location as a hint for wehre it happened.
+  exception can include this source location in its message as a debugging
-  It's not always possible but generally it should be the location where you
-  originally called libpqxx code that led to the error.
+  hint.

 There may be more fields in the future.

-The encoding group defaults to a special group, `UNKNOWN`.
-If your conversion
+The encoding group defaults to a special group, `unknown`.
+This is good enough
-needs to know what kind of encoding the text has, you'll have to figure out why
-it didn't receive that information.
-Ultimately it should come from the
-`pqxx::connection` object, but the chain of information to your conversion may
-not alwaays be complete.
-It may be necessary to file a bug ticket.
+for dealing with plain ASCII text, which is all that most conversions need.
+If your conversion does need to know the text's encoding, it is up to the code
+calling the conversion to pass that information along.

+The source location defaults to the location of the immediate calling code.
+But if that caller is also within libpqxx, this isn't usually very helpful to
+application authors trying to debug errors.
+Therefore we try to pass the
+location where control last transferred from the application into libpqxx.

 ### `from_string`

 Now we start implementing the functions.
 We start off simple: `from_string`
-parses a string as a value of `T` (your type) and returns that value.
+parses a string as an SQL value and translates it into a C++ value of type `T`

-The string may or may not be zero-terminated; it's just the `string_view` from
+(your type).

+The string is a `std::string_view`, which means it doesn't necessarily end in
+a terminating zero.
+In many situations there will still be a zero just after
-beginning to end.
-In your tests, be sure to cover cases where the string does
+the string, so be sure to have your tests cover cases where there's a non-zero
-not end in a zero byte!
+byte behind the string!

-It's perfectly possible that the string doesn't actually represent a `T` value.
+It's always possible that the string doesn't actually represent a `T` value.
 Mistakes happen.
 There can be corner cases.
 Maybe a value is outside the
-range you can reasonably support.
-When you run into this, throw a
+range you can reasonably support, such as when you're trying to read an SQL
-`pqxx::conversion_error`.
+`integer` into an `unsigned int` and it happens to be negative.
+When you run
+into that kind of thing, throw a `pqxx::conversion_error`.

 (Of course it's also possible that you run into some other error, so it's fine
 to throw different exceptions as well.
 But when it's definitely "this is not